0xPolygonHermez/zkevm-prover/README.md

 - Run the Prover from the `testvectors` folder using the command `$ ../build/zkProver`
 - The result files of the proof will be stored in the folder specified in the `"outputPath"` config parameter

-## License

-### Copyright
-Polygon `zkevm-prover` was developed by Polygon.
-While we plan to adopt an open source license, we haven’t selected one yet, so all rights are reserved for the time being.
-Please reach out to us if you have thoughts on licensing.

-### Disclaimer
-This code has not yet been audited, and should not be used in any production systems.